Plumsail/helpdesk-docs/source/Configuration Guide/Upgrade manager.rst

 Then click on "About" tab.
 You will see the interface of upgrade manager.

 .. note:: If you don't see "About" tab that means you are using HelpDesk version 1.0.0.
-You should manually navigate to URL ``<Site with HelpDesk>/HD/pages/About.aspx``.
+You should manually navigate to URL ``<Site with HelpDesk>/HD/Settings/About.aspx``.

 |UpgradeManager|

 On the picture above you can see that HelpDesk has version 1.2.6 and at the moment this version is up to date.
-Also you can see that license type is "Production" and expiration date is 09.12.2016.
+Also you can see that license type is "Production" and the expiration date is 09.12.2016.

 If version of your HelpDesk is not up to date and your account have "Manage Web" permissions then you will see the list of updates with full description of each update.